 In ISL, clapping does not equal putting your hands together; quite the opposite.
 Raise both your open palms and turn them back and forth.

-If you wish to get someone’s attention, just put your thumb and index finger like a pinch to motion ‘excuse me’.
+Just put your thumb and index finger like a pinch to motion ‘excuse me’.

 Pinch all your fingers together and extend your hand when you wish to say please.